 - Notes on the first fret are uncomfortable to play

-- When bending notes the strings without utilizing the picking hand there is a ‘scratchy’ sound and the strings feel like they get stuck on the fret wires
+- When bending notes there is a ‘scratchy’ sound and the strings feel like they get caught on the fret wires

-- The edges of your frets protrude out from the fretboard and feel sharp when running your hands along the edges of the neck
+- The edges of your frets protrude out from the fretboard and feel sharp (fret sprout) when running your hands along the edges of the neck

 - There are intonation problems e.g. the pitch of your open strings is not the same as when played on the 12th fret

 - Your guitar will not stay in tune

 - The neck is visibly bowed inward or outward